meilisearch/documentation/reference/api/settings.md

 | :----------------- | :------ | :------------ | :---------------------------------------------------------- |
 | **`maxTotalHits`** | Integer | `1000`        | The maximum number of search results Meilisearch can return |

-::: note
+::: warning
-Setting `maxTotalHits` to a high value might negatively impact performance and expose index data to malicious scraping.
+Setting `maxTotalHits` to a value higher than the default will negatively impact search performance.
+Setting `maxTotalHits` to values over `20000` may result in queries taking seconds to complete.
 :::

 #### Example